Yagavarayinum Naa Kaakka: 31 December 2014

 A young woman tries to call the emergency hotline to save her before she is murdered in a flat in Chennai (Tamil)/Visakhapatnam (Telugu).
 Someone is shown covering up the crime.

 Present day

-Sathish Ganapathy aka Saga (Aadhi Pinisetty), a regular, middle-class college student from Chennai arrive in Mumbai to meet Mudaliar (Mithun Chakraborty), the city's underworld don and protector of the poor.
+Sathish Ganapathy aka Saga (Aadhi Pinisetty), a regular, middle-class college student from Chennai arrives in Mumbai to meet Mudaliar (Mithun Chakraborty), the city's underworld don and protector of the poor.
 At around the same time, Mudaliar is rushed to the hospital after he is almost killed in an assassination attempt.
 A mob assembles before his house and demands he shows up to prove he is alive.
 When he finally does appear, the crowd is grateful for his survival and pray for his well-being.

 Four months ago

 Saga and his three wealthy friends skip their finals on purpose, so that they can continue to stay in college and enjoy themselves rather than face adulthood.
 Despite being warned by his parents to stay away from his friends as they are a bad influence on him, Saga hangs out with them.
 He finally decides to turn over a new life after Kayal (Nikki Galrani), the girl he falls in love with, convinces his father that Saga can be a responsible adult if given the chance.
 His parents then put him in charge of his sister's wedding arrangements before leaving for their hometown to meet relatives.